What Is Open Banking? PSD2, AIS, PIS, CoF and Is It Safe

 3 accounts?
 1 screen.
 2 minutes to connect.

-Connect all your bank accounts to Martia through open banking.
+Connect all your bank accounts to Martia through PSD2.
 Secure, automatic, without sharing your password with anyone.

-Open banking is not the end of the road — it is the beginning.
-The EU is working on regulations that will significantly expand the scope of open financial data.
+Open banking is not the end of the road.
+The EU is preparing two major regulatory updates that will significantly expand the scope of open financial data.

 PSD3 and PSR — new rules, same direction